 - Support for sub 6 GHz and mm-wave: While mm-wave has received much of the attention in the race to 5G because of all the challenges associated in operating a radio network in these frequency bands (the 26 and 28 GHz bands notably), but C band below 6 GHz has also seen traction because of its roaming capabilities for 5G.
 In Europe, nearly all 5G deployments that have already taken place have been in this band rather than in the 26 GHz band, because of its better coverage capabilities and the feeling of operators that they are not yet running out of capacity (as compared to the U.S. for instance).

-As Release 15 is now fully supported by equipment vendors and as first 5G Standalone Network with a native 5G core have been launched by the end of 2020, Release 16 is about to be finalized.
-Initially supposed to be frozen in March 2020, the next Release of 5G has seen its frozen date postponed to June 2020 due to COVID-19 epidemic and compatible equipment has been launched on the market.
+As Release 15 is now fully supported by equipment vendors and as first 5G Standalone Network with a native 5G core has been launched by the end of 2020, Release 16 is now finalized.
+Initially supposed to be frozen in March 2020, Release 16 has seen its frozen date postponed to June 2020 due to COVID-19 epidemic and compatible equipment has been launched on the market.
 Work on Release 17 has now already begun and should see its feature frozen in September 2021.

 As for Release 16 is considered as the phase 2 of 5G and is aimed at complementing the previous release after the initial calendar was quicken to enable early 5G deployments.
 Release 16 brings the following capabilities:

 - NR-U: it will now be possible to deploy 5G NR in unlicensed spectrum, not only with an anchor in licensed spectrum but also as This is notably aimed at serving the development of 5G private networks.
 NR-U will also make it possible to have an anchor in unlicensed spectrum.

-- URLLC: While Release 15 focused on eMBB use case, but nonetheless bringing improved latency, Release 16 will support ultra-reliable low latency communication for critical applications, the main difference lying in the support for the Reliability in Rel 16.
-It is notably aimed at serving the needs of the Industrial
+- URLLC: while Release 15 focused on eMBB use case, but nonetheless bringing improved latency, Release 16 will support Ultra-Reliable Low Latency communication for critical applications, the main difference lying in the support for the Reliability in Rel 16.
+It is notably aimed at serving the needs of the Industrial IoT.